Rum Patrol: Origin

 The establishment of prohibition gave rise to smuggling of illicit liquor into the United States overland from Canada and from ships moored just outside the three-mile limit along the Atlantic seaboard.
 By 1921, "Rum Row" existed off New York City and the New Jersey shore as well as near Boston, and the Chesapeake and Delaware bays.
 The Florida coast and New Orleans were also points of entry used by rum runners.
 Smaller boats were used to transfer the cargos from the mother ships on Rum Row under cover of darkness to the shore.
-In February 1922, the Commandant of the Coast Guard, Rear Admiral William E. Reynolds, informed the Assistant Secretary of the Treasury, Roy Asa Haynes that although the Coast Guard was tasked with the enforcement of prohibition, Congress had not included any funding for the additional maintenance and operation of vessels.
+In February 1922, the Commandant of the Coast Guard, Rear Admiral William E. Reynolds, informed Assistant Secretary of the Treasury Roy Asa Haynes that although the Coast Guard was tasked with the enforcement of prohibition, Congress had not included any funding for the additional maintenance and operation of vessels.
 Since there was no funding, enforcement by Coast Guard vessels was in connection with other enforcement duties.
 The first important seizure was the British-registered schooner Henry L. Marshall by in 1921.